Functions Basics

 These Functions are asynchronous.

-Use an After Signal Function if you want to pass the original signal data through the PubNub Platform intact, and also use it as a trigger to execute other logic, such as integration with logging services.
-Some applications of After Signal include:
+Use an After Signal Function to pass the original signal intact and also trigger other logic (for example, integration with logging services).
+Examples:

-- Saving typing state into user real-time profile
+- Save typing state in the user profile

 After Presence Functions

-These Functions are asynchronous and trigger on subscriber (user) presence events, not messages.
-Presence events occur as users connect and disconnect from the real-time application.
-For example, when a user enters a chat room, a join
+These Functions are asynchronous and trigger on subscriber presence events, not messages.
+Presence events occur as users connect and disconnect.

 Event | Description |